matous-volf/clash-royale-dotnet/README.md

 Clan[] clans = ClashRoyale.GetClansBySearch(name: "HMaK", locationID: 57000070, minMembers: 35, maxMembers: 45, minScore: 30000);
 ```

-*Although in the official API it is divided into different requests, this information also contains the Clan's current and previous River races.*

 ### Card information
 To get information about all Cards, use the `GetAllCards` method:
 ```cs